Admissions & Records Frequently Asked Questions

 To be eligible to register for classes, a student must have a current Application for Admission on file or be a “continuing student”.
 A continuing student is a person who has been enrolled in credit classes and has not missed two consecutive major terms (e.g., Fall and Spring).
 Once an application is on file for a specified term, and the student has claimed their account, a registration date/time will be assigned no later than two weeks before the start of the appropriate term.
-The assigned registration date/time can be found by logging into my.mtsac.edu.
+The assigned registration date/time can be found by logging into inside.mtsac.edu.
 For complete registration procedures consult the current Class Schedule.

 When Can I File My Application for Admission?

 Application dates for 2016 are as follows:

 Winter 2016 – Application available October 13, 2015